 - Nematodes may be grown on artificial media, making a readily available and inexpensive product.

-- When nematodes are stored at proper temperatures (60-80 degrees F.), they will remain viable for 3 months and, if refrigerated (37-50 degrees F.), may last 6 months.
+- When nematodes are stored at proper temperatures (60-80 degrees F.), they will remain viable for three months and if refrigerated at 37-50 F. (16-27 C.), may last six months.

 - There is no insect immunity to the Xenorhabdus bacteria, although beneficial insects often escape being parasitized because they are more active and apt to move away from the nematode.
 The nematodes cannot develop in vertebrates, which make them extremely safe and environmentally friendly.